Kobuster/dynamic-preview-editors/README.md

 ## 🐛 Bug Reports & Feature Requests

 Found a bug or have an idea?
-[Open an issue](https://github.com/kobuster/dynamic-preview-editors/issues)
+[Open an issue](https://github.com/kobuster/Obsidian-preview-modes/issues)

+This plugin is in early stages and I am aware of a large number of bugs.
+Basic implementation of the Sidebar works, but has some non-breaking issues that are easily fixed once I find the time.
+Hover editor works as normal.

 ## 📝 Changelog

-See [RELEASES](https://github.com/kobuster/dynamic-preview-editors/releases) for version history.
+See [RELEASES](https://github.com/kobuster/Obsidian-preview-modes/releases) for version history.